HOD 2019 raised over £250!

-Every little helps the Friends of Friendless Churches to complete its St Denis’ project
+Every little helps the Friends of Friendless Churches if it is to complete its St Denis’ restoration project

 Actually, it was £267.45 – over three gloriously sunny days in mid-September as 103 people (some on bikes, some with children and two with their very well behaved dogs) came to look inside St Denis’ church in East Hatley, which was open as part of the 2019 Heritage Open Days festival.